chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 ### Attributes

-The user can drill down into the current server attributes detail from a server record by clicking on the attributes record.
+The user can drill down into the current server attributes detail from a server record by selecting on the attributes record.
 The entire OHAI attributes are available for each server.

 ### Compliance Reports

-The user can drill down into **Compliance** report detail from a server record by clicking the name on an individual **Compliance** report.
+The user can drill down into **Compliance** report detail from a server record by selecting the name on an individual **Compliance** report.
 The Compliance Report record displays related information for:

 - Compliance report profiles: all profiles executed during the compliance scan.
 - Compliance report results: all results from the compliance scan.